polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 For every pallet, the metadata includes information about its storage items, functions, events, errors, and constants.
 The metadata also includes type definitions for any custom types included in the runtime.

-Because it provides a complete inventory of the runtime, the metadata is the key to enabling client applications to interact with the node, parse responses, and format message payloads correctly per chain.
+Because it provides a complete inventory of the runtime of a chain, the metadata is the key to enabling client applications to interact with the node, parse responses, and correctly format message payloads that are sent back to that chain.

 ## Generating metadata